What is a calculated field?

 - When it is necessary for you to assess the performance of core metrics that don’t already exist in the data, including: changes over time, and understanding the 'why' behind these changes in order to make better, more data driven decisions

-- These can be metrics such as Cost Per Lead (CPL), Cost Per Click (CPC), Conversion Rates, Cycle Time, Utilization Rates, etc.
+- These can be metrics such as Cost Per Lead (CPL), Cost Per Click (CPC), Conversion Rates, Cycle Time, Utilization Rates, date calculations, etc.

 - In these scenarios, Lexio's new 'calculations' feature can be easily leveraged to track these types of metrics